 Other primary requirements for business loans include flawless personal credit, healthy cash flow, and substantial capitalization.
 Depending on the institution, falling slightly short in the credit department may be offset by collateral.
 You would still be able to access the other advantages of secured business loans, which we’ll explain later on.

-If you’re looking for an unsecured business loan, issues in either of these three areas won’t affect your chances of approval.
+If you’re looking for an unsecured business loan, issues in either of these three areas won’t affect your approval chances.
 That’s because unsecured business loans were created for smaller businesses with little credit history and rocky cash flow.
 After all, bridging gaps in cash flow is one of the most common purposes of unsecured business loans.

 Before weighing the pros and cons of each option, you should ask yourself two essential questions to make this process a lot quicker.